 Take your knowledge one step further with the Flood and Coastal Engineering MSc.
 Sponsored by the Environment Agency, funded places are available for part-time students in employment with the Environment Agency or a risk management authority.

-Scholarships are available to study this degree, full time for one year starting in September 2021 and will include a 3 month work placement at the Environment Agency (subject to terms and conditions).
-To apply for a scholarship complete an application form with Brunel and once accepted onto the course then email the Environment Agency with your offer; email@example.com, for an interview to secure your scholarship.
+Scholarships are available to study this degree for UK residents, full time for one year starting in September 2021 and will include a 3 month work placement at the Environment Agency (subject to terms and conditions).
+To apply for a scholarship complete an application form with Brunel and once accepted onto the course then email the Environment Agency with your offer; firstname.lastname@example.org, for an interview to secure your scholarship.

 This MSc course has been developed to address the increasing demand for creative and innovative professionals who can help deliver flood management initiatives to protect communities against flooding.
 The course is led by Brunel and co-delivered with HR Wallingford, a world-renowned civil engineering and environmental hydraulics organisation.